serpro/dev-story/README.md

 Visit the [Intel® Developer Zone](http://software.intel.com/) and download and install the [Intel® XDK](https://software.intel.com/en-us/html5/tools).

-What the story?
+What's the story?
 ------------
 Intel challenged a small team of developers to build an open source app.
-They created <span>Dev Story/\*HACK THE CODE\*/</span>, a set of mini-challenges about the development cycle of an app.
+They created Dev Story/\*HACK THE CODE\*/, a set of mini-challenges about the development cycle of an app.
 But it’s not finished yet.

 We’re bringing developers together from around the world to build something special and unique.
 So whether you’re honing your skills or flexing your coding muscles, you can modify and shape the open source code however you choose.